In this guided anger meditation script you will quickly relax and start to feel calm.

-Meditation can significantly reduce your levels of anger, irritability and frustration, as I will discuss in the meditation script below.
+Meditation can significantly reduce your levels of anger, irritability and frustration, as I will discuss in the anger meditation script below.
 Essentially, meditation helps to produce feelings of calmness that counteract the anger.
 Plus, meditation trains the mind to be less reactive when we do experience anger, so you won’t be influenced by your emotions.

-Meditation Script For Anger [20 Minute Session]
+Anger Meditation Script [20 Minute Session]

 Note: As well as this guided anger meditation script, I recommend you look at these traditional Buddhist meditations.

 1: [1 minute] Repeat after me: “Anger is just an emotion.
 I am going to create feelings of calmness and relaxation.”

 Before we get into our proper guided meditation script for anger, it’s important to set your intention.
 Do so by repeating the words above.
 By setting your intention, you give yourself a goal.
 This helps to focus your mind on what you want to achieve, which right now is relaxation.
 So, tell yourself that you are going to cultivate feelings of calmness.